-This is Part 4 of a four-part series about what you need to know about the entire value chain of doing business development and partnerships at a startup company.
+This is Part 3 of a four-part series about things you should know about the entire value chain of doing business development and partnerships at a startup company.
 The posts are skewed for product integrations on third-party websites.
-Check out Part 3 to learn what you need to close a deal.
 You can find Part 1 here and Part 2 here.

 Before I begin discussing closing, I would recommend that no matter what I write below, the best way to learn how to really close deals is to work under someone who has done it many times and can teach you the craft.
 You can be a natural born pitchman/woman, but there is no such thing as a natural born closer.
 If you are a junior employee and have the opportunity to jump to the majors and run the show or work under a founder or a VP of BD/Partnerships to learn the fundamentals- work under the seasoned pro.